nimterop/nimterop/README.md

   cImport(headerPath, recurse = true)
 ```

+Module documentation for the build API can be found [here](https://nimterop.github.io/nimterop/build.html).
+Refer to the ```tests``` directory for additional examples on how the library can be used.
+Also, check out the [wiki](https://github.com/nimterop/nimterop/wiki/Wrappers) for a list of all known wrappers that have been created using nimterop.
+They will provide real world examples of how to wrap libraries.
+Please do add your project once you are done so that others can benefit from your work.

 __Download / Search__

 The above wrapper is generic and allows the end user to control how it works.
+Note that `headerPath` is derived from `header.h` so if you have `SDL.h` as the argument to `getHeader()`, it generates `SDLPath` and `SDLLPath` and is controlled by `-d:SDLStatic`, `-d:SDLGit` and so forth.

 - If the library is already installed in `/usr/include` then the `-d:headerStd` define to Nim can be used to instruct `getHeader()` to search for `header.h` in the standard system path.
 - If the library needs to be downloaded, the user can use `-d:headerGit` to clone the source from the specified git URL or `-d:headerDL` to get the source from download URL.